rotellini9809/mjlab/docs/motivation.md

 - Supporting multiple backends adds complexity and maintenance burden
 - Starting fresh let us write lean, performant code

-Isaac Lab recently added experimental Newton support, but maintaining compatibility across multiple simulators and backends inherently limits how deeply you can optimize for any single one.
-We chose focus over flexibility.
+Isaac Lab recently added experimental Newton support, which will be a great way for existing Isaac users to try MuJoCo Warp.
+With mjlab, we chose to focus on a smaller codebase that we can support.

 ## Philosophy